open-source-lab-DFKI/meco2-docs/docs/install/deploying_your_own_server_to_production.md

    ```
   where `/code/` and `/log/` are separate encrypted filesystems.

   1. Note that supervisord only runs on python 2.7, although e-mission is now on python 3.6.
-You need to set up a parallel py27 environment to run it. https://github.com/e-mission/e-mission-server/issues/530#issuecomment-351776014
+You need to set up a parallel py27 environment to run it.
+(See <a href="https://github.com/e-mission/e-mission-server/issues/530#issuecomment-351776014">Issue #530</a>)
   ```
   $ conda create -n py27 python=2.7
   $ source activate py27
   ```
-  2. Setup supervisord and configure it based on the instructions (http://supervisord.org/installing.html) - e.g.
+  2. Setup supervisord and configure it based on the <a href="http://supervisord.org/installing.html">instructions</a> - e.g.:
   ```
   $ pip install supervisor
   $ echo_supervisord_conf > ~/supervisord.conf